Lawrence S. Bloomberg Faculty of Nursing

-Connect with an Alumni Mentor and gain encouragement during your academic program and career guidance and advice on preparing to enter the workforce, all while having the opportunity to make professional contacts.
+Connect with an Alumni Mentor and gain encouragement during your academic program and career guidance as you prepare to enter the workforce, all while having the opportunity to make professional contacts.

 Each mentor/mentee match will decide how often they would like to meet, but a minimum of three (3) meetings during the school year is strongly recommended (i.e. Zoom/phone/in-person).